speckerf/treemendous/README.md

 Oftentimes, researches require integrating multi-modal data from different sources for their analyses.
-Here, we demonstrate the use of the function \verb|translate_trees()|, which allows a user directly translate names from an input database to a target database.
+Here, we demonstrate the use of the function `translate_trees()`, which allows a user directly translate names from an input database to a target database.
 First, we resolve both databases individually according to the single backbone (WFO) and compare the resolved names.
 Then, we use translate\_trees to translate the input species names into the target names.

 ```{r}